Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/admin_troubleshooting_server/admin_troubleshooting_runtime/troubleshoot_rto.md

 To confirm if it is a network congestion issue, you can use the ping command or a tool such as MTR (My traceroute), which is a combination of traceroute and the ping command.
 Sometimes, the timer can expire locally whereas the session is still active on the remote side.

-Therefore, if the transfer in 240 RTO status is restarted on a new session, the  remote side may get a <span class="code">`Transfer is already in progress`</span> message and the transfer fails.
+Therefore, if the transfer in 240 RTO status is restarted on a new session, the  remote side may get a `Transfer is already in progress` message and the transfer fails.

 The solution: